 Is There a Smarter, More Affordable Way to Form Your LLC?

 By now, your head might be spinning with everything you’ve discovered about LLC forms, fees, and taxes.
-But, don’t worry, as Hyke has created a system that makes it simpler and more affordable for you to form and maintain your LLC.

 Stephen has dedicated his career as an attorney and author to writing useful, authoritative and recognized guides on taxes and business law for small businesses, entrepreneurs, independent contractors, and freelancers.
 He is the author of over 20 books and hundreds of articles and has been quoted in The New York Times, Wall Street Journal, Chicago Tribune, and many other publications.
 Among his books are Deduct It!
 Lower Your Small Business Taxes, Working with Independent Contractors, and Working for Yourself: Law and Taxes for Independent Contractors, Freelancers & Consultants.